AUA-Youth-Forum/sporty-sam/README.md

 ## Installation
 * Fork your own branch and clone into your machine.
+* App files are inside the 'sporty_sam' folder.
 * Open then flutter app using your favourite coding IDE.

 ## Contributing